neovide/neovide/website/docs/faq.md

 Credits to [0x0013 here](https://github.com/neovide/neovide/issues/1301#issuecomment-1119370546).

-## Hou can I Dynamically Change The Transparency At Runtime? (macOS)
+## How can I Dynamically Change The Transparency At Runtime? (macOS)

 ```vim
 " Set transparency and background color (title bar color)